Improved decision making with similarity based machine learning: Applications in chemistry: Introduction

 In contrast to other data efficient learning schemes such as active learning, SML focuses on few queries at a time rather than training an all purpose model in an iterative fashion.
 Note that the smaller the number of relevant query instances, the more advantageous SML will be.
 However, SML can be extended to iterative active learning by using distance or density based training point selection if a multitude of queries is expected.
 Other data efficient learning algorithms such as transfer or few shot learning require pre-trained models, whereas SML solely relies on training points similar to a query, thereby opening the possibility of query aware few shot learning in domains with limited access to pre-trained models.

-For exhaustive screening, by contrast, conventionally trained random machine learning (RML) models are more appropriate.
+For exhaustive screening of chemical compound space, by contrast, conventionally trained random machine learning (RML) models are more appropriate.
 Note that within this work SML and RML are both based on kernel ridge regression, however, differ in their training data selection and applicability.
-As such, consider multi-objective compound design in which an RML model is used as a filter during virtual screening to scan vast domains of chemical space\cite{kirkpatrick_chemical_2004}, thereby requiring a large and diverse training set in order to answer any query.
+As such, consider multi-objective compound design in which an RML model is used as a filter to scan vast domains of chemical space\cite{kirkpatrick_chemical_2004}, thereby requiring a large and diverse training set in order to answer any query \cite{GmezBombarelli2016, Westermayr2023}.
 Once a candidate compound has been identified, i.e. we are aware of the query, SML can subsequently be used to provide highly accurate estimates for properties not covered by the highly general RML model.

-After introducing SML in this article, we demonstrate its usefulness for three distinct applications from different domains for which SML is demonstrated to achieve improved decision making: i) Quantum mechanics based molecular design: Statistical learning of quantum properties holds the promise to accelerate the computational materials design process via fast and accurate machine learning models.\cite{gdml,bartok2017} Due to the size of chemical compound space (encompassing at least 10$^{60}$ compounds\cite{kirkpatrick_chemical_2004}) and the computational cost of atomistic simulations (ranging from hours to months\cite{heinen_machine_2020}), SML can dramatically reduce training data needs if target query compounds are known. ii) Experimental design in organic synthesis planning: The bottleneck of molecular and materials discovery is amplified in experimental settings, due to large costs and the required manual labour.
+After introducing SML in this article, we demonstrate its usefulness for two distinct applications: i) Quantum mechanics based molecular design: Statistical learning of quantum properties holds the promise to accelerate the computational materials design process via fast and accurate machine learning models\cite{gdml,bartok2017}.
+Due to the size of chemical compound space (encompassing at least 10$^{60}$ compounds\cite{kirkpatrick_chemical_2004}) and the computational cost of atomistic simulations (ranging from hours to months\cite{heinen_machine_2020}), SML can dramatically reduce training data needs if target query compounds are known. ii) Organic synthesis planning: The bottleneck of molecular and materials discovery is amplified in experimental settings, due to large costs and the required manual labour.
 Additionally, compounds have to be synthesised or purchased before properties can be measured, adding to the cost-time complexity of molecular and materials design.
-We showcase how SML can be used to efficiently predict relevant properties for target boutique compounds without having make the expenditure necessary to acquire them. iii) Real estate investments: Details of business transactions can be kept confidential which can sometimes severely restrict the number of data points available.
-Furthermore, city features can trigger a myriad of properties which are difficult to evaluate due to steep local price gradients.
-Unknown costs and time required for information acquisition of a very large set of real estate properties can impose an excessive burden for investors faced with having to make optimal investment decisions.
-SML is shown to dramatically reduce training data set needs for accurately estimated square meter prices.
+We showcase how SML can be used to efficiently predict relevant properties for target boutique compounds without having make the expenditure necessary to acquire them.